 Cervaro della Sala

-The vinification cellar was designed to take full advantage of gravity flow; a concept that allows us to handle the harvested berries and fermentation processes as gently as possible without the use of mechanical pumps.
+The vinification cellar was designed to take full advantage of gravity flow; a concept that allows the harvested berries and fermentation processes to be vinified as gently as possible without the use of mechanical pumps.
 The grapes are harvested in the early morning hours to preserve the purity of the fruit and protect it from elevated daytime temperatures.
-The must, which has undergone maceration on the skins at a temperature of 10 °C (50 °F) for about four hours, is first transferred by gravity flow into tanks for decantation and clarification, then transferred into barriques where alcoholic fermentation takes place followed by partial malolactic fermentation.
+The must, which underwent maceration on the skins at a temperature of 10 °C (50 °F) for about four hours, is first transferred by gravity flow into decantation tanks where clarification takes place, then transferred into barriques where alcoholic fermentation occurs followed by partial malolactic fermentation.
 In February, Chardonnay is ready to be transferred back into stainless steel vats and blended with Grechetto, which was fermented separately and did not age in oak.
-Afterwards, Cervaro della Sala aged in the bottle for several months in Castello della Sala’s historic cellars before being released for sale.
+Afterwards, Cervaro della Sala is aged in the bottle for several months in Castello della Sala’s historic cellars before being released for sale.

 The name Cervaro comes from the noble family that owned Castello della Sala during the 14th century, Monaldeschi della Cervara.
 A blend of Chardonnay grapes and a small quantity of Grechetto make a wine that can age over time and represent the elegance and complexity of this unique estate.
 Cervaro della Sala is one of the first Italian wines to have malolactic fermentation and aging take place in barriques.
 The first vintage of Cervaro to be produced was the 1985 vintage.